comp1100/comp1100.github.io/_sources/0_subject_overview.md

 ### Your expectations from us

 We will discuss this is week 1.
-For now, here are some things we imagine that you would expect from the subject stuff:
+For now, here are some things we imagine that you would expect from the course stuff:

 * Attend **and give** the seminar at 10am-11am every Wednesday.
 * Set some goals for studios every week.